kercre123/wire-picovoice-pod/README.md

 This repo contains a custom Vector escape pod made from [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud).

-This repo is a copy of [wire-pod](https://github.com/kercre123/wire-pod) but instead of using Coqui STT, it uses Picovoice Leopard.
-Leopard is faster, more accurate, and supports more hardware than Coqui, but it is not a totally local solution (processing is done locally, but it uploads usage to a server).
+This repo is a copy of [wire-pod](https://github.com/kercre123/wire-pod) but instead of using Coqui STT, it uses Picovoice.
+Picovoice's services are faster, more accurate, and supports more hardware than Coqui, but it is not a totally local solution (processing is done locally, but it uploads usage to a server).
 The Coqui STT version will still be developed alongside this.

 ## Program descriptions